dcunited001/dcunited001.github.io/_drafts/virtually-rifted-yet-prodigiously-gifted.md

 depending on the current experience's rules.

 The objects can be read into a 3D mesh and tracked easily.
-Or the 3D mesh could already be known additionally, if the objects in them are mostly identical, then transformations can be applied to them.
+Or the 3D mesh could already be known.
+Additionally, if the objects in them are mostly identical, then transformations can be applied to them.

 This involves a lot of category theory, which can be used to help